 • When to get vaccinated: You are advised to get your booster vaccination at least 2 weeks before travelling.

-• Side effects: Side effects are rare but can include pain or a bump at the site of injection.
+• Side effects: Side effects are rare but can include pain or a bump at the site of injection, high fever & fatigue.
+These effects are generally mild and resolve quickly.

 • Children: Unfortunately, we only provide the vaccine for adults over the age of 24.